mirage/irmin.org/data/tutorial/06_backend.md

 - `list`, lists files at a specific path.
 - `set`, writes a value to the store.
 - `remove`, deletes a value from the store.
-- `test_and_set`, modifies a key only if the `test` value matches the current value for the given key.
+- `test_and_set`, modifies a key, only if the `test` value matches the current value for the given key.
 - `close`, closes any resources held by the backend.

-The `list` implementation will get a list of keys in the store:
+The `list` implementation gets a list of keys in the store:

 ```ocaml
   let list {t; _} =